Seattle Flute Society Flute Choir

 Yes, there is a cost to joining the flute choir and all participants must be current SFS members.
 We are a nonprofit organization, and our programming is supported through donations and membership dues.

-There is a tuition fee of $35 per session to support paying for our rehearsal and performance spaces, maintaining our rental instruments, and to compensate our director.
+There is a choir membership fee of $75 per session that allows us to pay for our rehearsal and performance spaces, maintain our rental instruments, purchase music, and to compensate our director.
+A needs-based scholarship program, supported through donations, is available for those that need assistance paying the membership fee.

 Meet the Director and Managers